RogerHuba/roger_python_guide/class_42/facilitator.md

 - > There we go.
 Is this the most efficient or the only way.
 No, but this is an example of how you can find these notions of using generators and __dunder methods to do some cool things.

 - > Whats next.
 Can we do filters inside of our list comprehensions?
 Lets try it out.
 Apparently we can and we didn't need to do anything else.
-In this canse we didn;t need to do anything else.  num in nums with the else of modulo 2.
+In this canse we didn't need to do anything else.  num in nums with the else of modulo 2.
 This is a filter to give us just the odd numbers.
 Checking to see if num mod 2 is truthy.
 If num mod 2 is 0 then it is even and 0 is not truthy. that gets it into the collection of odds.

 - > In our next test we are just iterating over the linked_list one item at a time using next.

 - > The next test runs through the linked list until it stops.
 - > We can see the power of what a generator can do for us.
 I did this example on a linked_list, but could we do this on something like a tree?
 We absolutely could.

-- > You may remember from way back in the way when you were implementing Linked list (or even perhaps recently when you were reviewing your LL), you had a __str__ method on your ll class.
+- > You may remember from way back in the day when you were implementing LinkedList (or even perhaps recently when you were reviewing your LL), you had a `__str__` method on your ll class.
 If we wanted to get a string representation how can we accomplish this.
 Specifically in a way that builds on some of the pythonic concpets we have covered?

 - > Here is a hint.
 We know we can slowly iterate through our linked list.
 That functionality already exists in our code.
 We can just concat it .
 Something like this.